In Wild Air

 Just after the war Australia was involved in all kinds of interesting science; They were constructing the first musical programmable digital computer and simulating skyscrapers and listening to the sun, because why not?
 The future was happening here.

 For Ruby it came a cropper because she married.
-The Commonwealth government force women out of the civil service upon marriage, so she hid her husband for 6 years — while she was under surveillance by ASIO for communist sympathies.
+The Commonwealth government forced women out of the civil service upon marriage, so she hid her husband for 6 years — while she was under surveillance by ASIO for communist sympathies.
 When she got pregnant in 1951, she had to fess up, to the husband I mean.
 The CSIRO’s advanced technology did not extend to maternity leave.
 She vanished from science forever.

 Sure, the rules have changed now, but Australia’s maternity leave and child care affordability are still an embarrassment by the standard of most developed nations.